jmbertin/jmbertin/README.md

 [Dr_Quine](https://github.com/jmbertin/Dr_Quine) - 42 school curriculum.
 This project invites you to confront the principle of self-reproduction and the problems that derive from it.
 It is a perfect introduction to more complex projects, particularly malware projects.

 [Override](https://github.com/jmbertin/Override) - 42 school curriculum.
 This project is the last security course.
 Override is a Capture The Flag (CTF) challenge where you will find vulnerabilities in code and exploit them to progress to the next level.

+[Boot2Root](https://github.com/jmbertin/Boot2Root) - 42 school curriculum.
+This project is a security course at 42 School.
+Boot2Root is some sort of a Capture The Flag (CTF) challenge where you will find vulnerabilities in code and exploit them to progress to your utlimate goal : become root.

 <br>